TestAutomationMultiverse/PerformanceAutomationFramework/docs/COMPREHENSIVE_GUIDE.md

 The framework has been consolidated to focus on HTTP/HTTPS protocol implementation for simplicity and maintainability:

-1. The unified `Protocol` interface is in the `io.perftest.engine` package
+1. The unified `Protocol` interface is in the `io.ecs.engine` package
-2. The primary implementation is `HttpProtocol` in the `io.perftest.protocols` package
+2. The primary implementation is `HttpProtocol` in the `io.ecs.protocols` package
 3. All HTTP and HTTPS requests are handled by this single implementation

 #### Key Features of the HTTP Protocol Implementation